MongoDB Indexing: createIndex() & dropIndex()

 1. The createIndex method is used to create an index based on the “Employeeid” of the document.

-2. The ‘1’ parameter indicates that when the index is created with the “Employeeid” Field values, they should be sorted in ascending order.
-Please note that this is different from the _id field (The id field is used to uniquely identify each document in the collection) which is created automatically in the collection by MongoDB.
+2. The “1” parameter indicates that when the index is created with the “Employeeid” field values, they should be sorted in ascending order.
+Please note that this is different from the _id field (which uniquely identifies each document) that MongoDB creates automatically.
 The documents will now be sorted as per the Employeeid and not the _id field.

 Output:

-1. The numIndexesBefore: 1 indicates the number of Field values (The actual fields in the collection) which were there in the indexes before the command was run.
-Remember that each collection has the _id field which also counts as a Field value to the index.
-Since the _id index field is part of the collection when it is initially created, the value of numIndexesBefore is 1.
+1. The numIndexesBefore: 1 indicates the number of field values in the indexes before the command was run.
+Each collection has the _id field, which also counts as a field value, so numIndexesBefore is 1.

-2. The numIndexesAfter: 2 indicates the number of Field values which were there in the indexes after the command was run.
+2. The numIndexesAfter: 2 indicates the number of field values in the indexes after the command was run.

-3. Here the “ok: 1” output specifies that the operation was successful, and the new index is added to the collection.
+3. The “ok: 1” output specifies that the operation was successful, and the new index is added to the collection.

-• The createIndex method now takes into account multiple Field values which will now cause the index to be created based on the “Employeeid” and “EmployeeName”.
-The Employeeid:1 and EmployeeName:1 indicates that the index should be created on these 2 field values with the :1 indicating that it should be in ascending order.
+The createIndex method now takes into account multiple field values, which will cause the index to be created based on the “Employeeid” and “EmployeeName”.
+The Employeeid:1 and EmployeeName:1 indicate that the index should be created on these two field values, with the :1 indicating ascending order.
+This is known as a compound index.

 db.Employee.getIndexes()